What is a ridge augmentation?

 How is a ridge augmentation accomplished?

 A ridge augmentation procedure is typically performed in Drs.
-Aves, Caribas, Samaniego, Elmohd, Walcott, Kalsow and Patel’s office under local anesthesia.
+Aves, Caribas, Samaniego, Elmohd, Walcott, Kalsow, Patel and Edwards’s office under local anesthesia.
 Some patients may also request sedative medication.